moosylog/layerbuddy/README.md

 A smart, beginner-friendly diagnostic tool for your MoErgo keyboard layouts.

-ZMK layer logic can be confusing.
+ZMK layer logic can be **very confusing**.
 Layer Buddy analyzes your JSON layout backup, instantly finds hidden stacking bugs, and gives you a simple drag-and-drop Action Plan to fix them.

 ## ✨ What it catches